skinsshark/skinsshark.github.io/README.md

 # this is real, this is me

 ### Project Archive
+- [2023] [Yeet Hay or Yeet Nay?](https://sharonzheng.com/yeet-hay) — Bringing analog to digital in a new zine reading format.
+I designed it in Toronto, riso-printed in Seattle, shot in San Francisco
+- [2019-2021] [Kitchener/Waterloo](https://sharonzheng.com/kwaterloo/), [Seattle](https://sharonzheng.com/see-attle), [New York City](https://sharonzheng.com/winyc/), [London](https://sharonzheng.com/london-2019/) — City guides for some towns I have lived in, Bay Area edition coming soon
+- [2020] [The Offisse](https://the-offisse.com/) — High end fashion inspired by The Office (US)
+- [2020] [Chinese Zodiac](https://sharonzheng.com/chinese-zodiac/) — Which Chinese zodiac animal are you?
+Created for New Years 2020, wrote about the process on A How-To Guide for the Modern World
 - [2020] Just the Tip — A tip calculating Messenger bot for those embarrassed to pull out the calculator app at the restaurant table
 - [2020] [Inner Self Portrait](https://inner-self-portrait.vercel.app/) — Inspired by a creative workshop by Open Arts and Stefanie Posavec
 - [2019] "Fruit Sha La" — An Instagram face filter with over 75,000 impressions
+- [2019] [Tachi](https://sharonzheng.com/tachi/) — Photo gallery of a small omakase experience in Toronto
 - [2019] DIY String Lights — How to build battery powered string lights using LEDs and other electrical components
 - [2019] [Thank You](https://sharonzheng.com/thank-you/) — Drawing my favorite shopping bags in Illustrator
 - [2018] [Blessed](https://github.com/skinsshark/Blessed) — Amazon Echo Skill where Alexa says "bless you" when you sneeze, if you tell Alexa that you sneezed